docker/docs/Single-Sign-on/faqs.md

 ### Q: Does Docker SSO support authenticating through the command line?

 Yes.
 When SSO is enabled, you can access the Docker CLI through Personal Access Tokens (PATs).
 Each user must create a PAT to access the CLI.
 To learn how to create a PAT, see [Managing access tokens](/docker-hub/access-tokens/).
+Before we transition to PATs, CLI can continue logging in using their personal credentials until early next year to mitigate the risk of interrupting CI/CD pipelines.

 ###  Q:  How does SSO affect our automation systems and CI/CD pipelines?